 Skip to Content

-The majority of cruise lines have made changes to the muster process.
-I experienced the new procedures for the first time onboard the MSC Virtuosa.
+The majority of cruise lines have made changes to the Muster process in the last few years.

 What is a Muster Drill on a Cruise?

-A muster drill will happen on every cruise and it is important that you attend and are prepared for what is going to happen.
+A Muster Drill will happen on every cruise in some form or another.
+It is important that you attend and are prepared for what is going to happen.

 Is The Muster Drill on a Cruise Mandatory or Optional?